“Tell me, what is it you plan to do with your one wild and precious life?”

 • Hormone Readiness Assessments for the transgender and gender creative community.

-I am part of/and an advocate for the LGBTQ2 community.
-I am a proud Mom of two young girls who teach me daily about the strength of vulnerability, the perils of persistence, and the joy of living in the moment.
+I am part of/and an advocate for the LGBTQ2+ community.
+I am a proud Mom of two humans who teach me daily about the strength of vulnerability, the perils of persistence, and the joy of living in the moment.